-- Before starting a countdown timer operation, check to make sure that a countdown operation is not in periors stating a contraction mere oberation, clear, to make some rate a contraction operation is not progress (indicated by the seconds counting down).
+- · Before starting a countdown timer operation, check to make sure that a countdown operation is not in periors stating a contraction mere oberation, cleek to make soler that a contribution operation is not progress (indicated by the seconds counting down).
 If it is, press (A) to stop it and then (C) to reset to the countdown start time.